 Java Program to Convert Byte Array to String

+A byte is 8 bits of binary data so do byte array is an array of bytes used to store the collection of binary data.
 There are multiple ways to change byte array to String in Java, you can either use methods from JDK, or you can use open-source complementary APIs like Apache commons and Google Guava.
-These APIs provide at least two sets of methods to create a String from byte array; one, which uses default platform encoding, and the other which takes character encoding.
+These APIs provide at least two sets of methods to create a String from a byte array; one, which uses default platform encoding, and the other which takes character encoding.

 Case 1: Without character encoding

 We can convert the byte array to String for the ASCII character set without even specifying the character encoding.
 The idea is to pass the byte to the string.
 It is as shown in the below example which is as follows:

 [71, 101, 101, 107, 115, 102, 111, 114, 103, 101, 101, 107, 115] Geeksforgeeks